Goo-aw233/MSPCManagerHelper/README.md

 5. Build the EXE

-You can build it yourself by running `build.bat` in the root directory.
+You can build it yourself by running `build.bat` or `build.sh` in the root directory.